convo-lang/convo-lang-inline-example/README.md

 ```

 ## Examples
+Syntax highlighting is provided by the [Convo-Lang VSCode extension](https://marketplace.visualstudio.com/items?itemName=IYIO.convo-lang-tools).

+Search "Convo-Lang" in the extensions panel to install

 ### Guess Planet Zod
 Guesses a planet based on a hint and return structured data based on Zod schema